Swimming Pool Shock

-For a pool that uses chlorine or bromine for daily chlorination, there a variety of EPA approved chemicals that can be used for shocking the pool.
-The best one for your pool may depend on your pool type, or if you have issues with hard water or high cyanuric acid levels.
+For a pool that uses chlorine or bromine for daily chlorination, there are a variety of EPA-approved chemicals that can be used to shock the pool.
+The best one for your pool may depend on your pool type, or if you have issues with hard water or high Cyanuric Acid levels.

-Calcium Hypochlorite: Cal Hypo for short, is the most economical pool shock you can buy.
-It is available in 65% and 73% strength, pH level of 12, and is not stabilized.
+Calcium Hypochlorite: Cal-hypo for short, is the most economical pool shock you can buy.
+It is available in 65% and 73% strength, has a pH level of 12, and is not stabilized.

-Sodium Dichlor: Dichlor for short, is stabilized pool shock, with cyanuric acid as protection from the sun.
-56% strength, with a nearly neutral pH level.
-Adds no calcium to the pool.
+Sodium Dichlor: Dichlor for short, is stabilized pool shock, meaning it contains Cyanuric Acid to protect your chlorine against degradation from the sun.
+It's available in 56% strength, with a nearly neutral pH level.
+Unlike cal-hypo, it does not add any calcium to the pool.

-In The Swim Cal Hypo pool shock is packaged in easy-opening 1 lb. bags, in a 65% Pool Shock or 73% Super Shock.
-We also have Instant Pool Shock in 1 lb bottles, and Cal-Chlor, in 25 and 50 lb buckets; easier to use when adding large amounts of pool shock at one time.
-Chlorine-Free, Cal Hypo and Dichlor pool shocks are all available in 1 lb. bags.
+In The Swim cal-hypo pool shock is packaged in easy-opening 1-pound bags, in our 65% Pool Shock or 70% Super Pool Shock.
+We also have Instant Pool Shock in 1.07-pound bottles, and cal-hypo granules in 25- and 50-pound buckets, which can make it easier to use when adding large amounts of pool shock at one time.

-Chlorine-Free shock treatments contain oxygen, with salts of potassium, and it does have many advantages when compared to chlorine-based pool shock, and it costs the same.
-Strengths vary among brands, but most non-chlorine shock is 38% - 42% Potassium Monopersulfate, aka MPS.
+Chlorine-free shock treatments contain oxygen with salts of potassium, and it has many advantages compared to chlorine-based pool shock.
+In addition, it costs the same.
+Strengths vary among brands, but most non-chlorine shock is 38–42% potassium monopersulfate, aka MPS.

-- Quick-release, fast acting, no residue, no odor
+- Quick-release formula, fast acting, no residue, no odor

 - Oxidizes organic contaminants to purify water